shoefer/shoefer.github.io/_posts/2016-01-03-dimensionality.markdown

 For example, the tiny pictures we played around with in an [earlier post](/intuitivemi/2015/07/25/vector-spaces.html) had 27x35, that is 945 pixels.
 If we were to learn a function that has a parameter for every pixel and again every parameter can only take 1 out of 10 values we would still end up with 10<sup>945</sup> parameter values - this is a number consisting of a 1 with 945 trailing zeros, and it is several orders of magnitudes higher than the [number of particles in the entire universe](http://www.quora.com/How-many-particles-are-there-in-the-universe)!
 We will never be able to try out even a tiny fraction of all possible parameter values.

 So we see that the curse of dimensionality forces us to find smarter ways of finding the parameters of functions.
-We will save this for a later articles.
+We will save this for later articles.

 ### Hughes effect